jdmanthey/contopus_wgs1/README.md

 # contopus_wgs1
-divergence history of two contopus species and characterization of a few hybrids

-Descriptions of scripts to reproduce whole genome sequencing analyses of wood-pewees in Nebraska.
+Descriptions of scripts to reproduce whole genome sequencing analyses of wood-pewees in Nebraska:

 00_setup.sh – prep directories